 In my case, I like to upload images with motivational and inspiring text.
 I know, there’s a lot of that and so what?
-I like it, I’ve been doing it for a long time, it works for me and I prefer to send a positive message to the world rather than a message of the complaint.
+I like it, I’ve been doing it for a long time, it works for me and I prefer to send a positive message to the world rather than a message of complaint.

-I share a lot of personal photos (though never family photos, that’s one of my rules) with places I go, places I travel, gifts or books they send me, photos from a professional photoshoot, photos with friends and things from my day-to-day life.
+I share a lot of personal photos (though never family photos, that’s one of my rules) with places I go, places I travel, gifts or books they send me, photos from a professional photoshoot, photos with friends, and things from my day-to-day life.

 Businesses have a lot of options to generate brand awareness and humanize their brands.
 Sharing photos of products, photos of your customers, of your employees.
-Showing the backstage, the interesting part and the one that has more chicha.
+Showing the backstage, the interesting part, and the one that has more chicha.

 You can do promotions, of course, but I’m already seeing brands that are doing badly.
-It would be a matter of not making the same mistake we made in other social networks such as Facebook.
+It would be a matter of not making the same mistake we made on other social networks such as Facebook.